-We have listed here some of the alternatives to AppSumo available today.
+We have listed here 5 sites like AppSumo today.

 The people behind StackSocial launched it around the same time as AppSumo.
 It has grown steadily over the years though it has not gained the same level of popularity as AppSumo when it comes to Saas deals.
 That level of growth might be deceiving because StackSocial is not exactly a copy of AppSumo.

 Aside from SaaS products, StackSocial also has recommendations for other deals like appliances, courses, and gadgets.
 In other words, StackSocial is broader than most of the other platforms mentioned in this article.
 People go there not just for SaaS products but also for other deals.